 - HIV/AIDS Policy and Prevention

 For more detailed descriptions on study fields, please visit the site below:

-Applications will be accepted until the deadline of July 15, 2017.
-The application review and interview process continues until mid-September 2017 and selected Humphrey finalists will be notified sometime in October 2017.
-The most qualified and competitive candidates will be selected for nomination by the U.S. Embassy.
-The Fulbright Foreign Scholarship Board (FFSB) in Washington, DC makes the final determination of candidates from nominees around the world.
-After the final selection is made in Washington D.C. by the Foreign Scholarship Board, those applicants will be notified accordingly.
+Applications will be accepted until the deadline of July 14, 2018.
+The application review and interview process continues until mid-September 2018.
+The most qualified and competitive candidates will be selected for further review by the Fulbright Foreign Scholarship Board (FFSB) in Washington, DC which makes the final determination of candidates from nominees around the world.
+Candidates forwarded to FFSB will be notified of their second review status before the end of October, 2018.
+After the final selection is made in Washington D.C. by the Foreign Scholarship Board, those applicants will be notified accordingly in February 2019

 - The U.S. Embassy strongly encourages qualified women to apply for the program;